January 2nd, 2020 by Juan Mulford

 A couple of months ago, NetApp announced an update to its data management software, ONTAP, with version 9.7.
-ONTAP includes many enhancements, where NetApp put the focus on FabricPools, new SAN offerings, new scale-out capabilities, data protection, and security.
+ONTAP includes many enhancements, where NetApp put the focus on FabricPool (auto cloud tiering of cold data), new SAN offerings, new scale-out capabilities, data protection, and security.
 Also, beginning with this new version, ONTAP presents a redesigned ONTAP System Manager, simplifying ONTAP management with an intuitive graphical user interface (GUI).
 ONTAP 9.7 was announced on October 29, and it's been available to download from mid-November of 2019.

 New SAN Offerings & FabricPool Enhancements

-Starting with the key enhancements, NetApp introduces All SAN Array (ASA) AFF System.
+Starting with the key enhancements, NetApp introduces AFF SAN Array (ASA).
 ASA is a dedicated block-only storage (FC and iSCSI) offering that enables a more straightforward system and setup management.
 ASA uses symmetric active/active host-to-LUN access, and it is built for mission-critical application workloads that require seamless data availability when a path or storage controller failure occurs.
 With top data services integration such as Oracle, SAP, and Microsoft SQL Server databases, plus VMware and other leading hypervisors, ASA is intended to accelerate time-to-value for enterprise database applications.

 Regarding FabricPool mirrors, fresh with ONTAP 9.7, there is an update to the aggregate-to-bucket relationship, which now supports one aggregate to tier to multiple buckets.
 Also, FabricPool mirrors now can be established across two different cloud providers for added resiliency.
 As a result, this can simplify the overly-complicated process of changing cloud providers.

 Extended Scale-Out NAS capabilities